Maria Theresa of Austria-Este, Queen of Sardinia: Marriage

 Maria Theresa was married by proxy on 29 June 1788 in Milan.
 Finally, on 25 April 1789, she married the 29-year-old Victor Emmanuel, Duke of Aosta, in person in Novara.
 She was 15 years old.
 Their relationship was described as a happy and harmonious one, and Victor Emmanuel spent ample time with their children.
 They had seven children, four of whom survived into adulthood.

 Beginnings at the Savoyard court

-Maria Theresa became a good friend of Marie Clotilde of France, the childless consort of Charles Emmanuel, Prince of Piedmont.
+Maria Theresa became a good friend of Clotilde of France, the childless consort of Charles Emmanuel, Prince of Piedmont.
 She was also close to the Duchess of Chablais.
 At the time of her marriage, her spouse was the Duke of Aosta.
 As such, she was styled as Her Royal Highness the Duchess of Aosta until she became queen.
 The couple had six daughters and one son, who died young.
 Upon the invasion of Piedmont by Napoleon Bonaparte in 1798, she left with her family first to Tuscany and then to Sardinia.